fjadidi2001/DataScienceJourney/CourseCompendium/DataCamp/Training_techniques.md

 Chain of Thought Prompting (COT) is an advanced technique that takes training a step further.
 <br>
 It mirrors the way we are, as humans, approach problem-solving: by breaking down complex tasks into manageable steps.

+ **using Zero-shot for a quick reply, One-shot for guided responses, Few-shot for pattern-driven answers, or COT for methodical solutions**